19 Best Things to do in Winnipeg, Manitoba

 Things to do in Winnipeg Johnson Terminal

 Johnson Terminal is located next door to the Forks and is another historic spot filled with shops and dining.
-Johnson Terminal was a former warehouse for CN Railway, but it has since been restored to help create the modern yet historic feel of The Forks area.
-There are remnants of the railway on display throughout.
+It was a former warehouse for CN Railway, but it has since been restored to help create the modern yet historic feel of The Forks area.
+Remains of the railway are on display throughout.

-One of our favorite places to eat is located in the Terminal is the Old Spaghetti Factory.
-Sure it’s cheesy and a bit of a Canadian chain, but it is filled with nostalgia.
+One of our favorite places to eat in the Terminal is the Old Spaghetti Factory.
+Sure, it’s cheesy and a bit of a Canadian chain, but it is filled with nostalgia.

 Things to do in Winnipeg Aboriginal Art